Heat equilibration of integer and fractional quantum Hall edge modes in graphene

-We compared our data to the ballistic heat transport model described by Eq.~\ref{eq:heatbalance}, assuming that electron-phonon cooling in the metallic island is negligible.
-This is a reasonable assumption given the small volume of the metallic island, and the very low temperatures~\cite{SM}; previous heat experiments in graphene~\cite{Srivastav2019, Srivastav2021, Srivastav2022}, with metallic islands of similar dimensions, also reported a negligible electron-phonon cooling.
-The calculations using Eq.~\ref{eq:heatbalance} is shown as black lines in Fig.~\ref{fig3-TvsI}.
+We compared our data to Eq.~\ref{eq:heatbalance}, assuming negligible electron-phonon cooling in the island.
+This is reasonable given its small volume and the very low temperatures~\cite{SM}; previous experiments in graphene~\cite{Srivastav2019, Srivastav2021, Srivastav2022}, withsimilar dimensions, also reported negligible electron-phonon cooling.
+Eq.~\ref{eq:heatbalance} appears as black lines in Fig.~\ref{fig3-TvsI}.
 The number of ballistic heat carrying modes $N$ is fixed to its expected value ($N=\nu$ for integer \QH states, see below for $\nu=8/3$), yielding an excellent agreement with the slope of the data.
-The thermal rounding is reproduced by adjusting the base electron temperature $T_0$ for each filling factor.
+The thermal rounding is reproduced by adjusting the base electron temperature $T_0$ for each $\nu$.
 These extracted $T_0$ match with the equilibrium Johnson-Nyquist noise measured at $\Idc=0$~\cite{SM}.
-For cooldown 1, $T_0$ was found to be in the $11-12~$mK range (for a fridge base temperature of $8.7~$mK), with the notable exception of $\nu=1/3$, where $T_0\approx42~$mK.
-For cooldown 2, we found $T_0\approx 13-16~$mK, except at $\nu=1$, where $T_0\approx20~$mK.
-We attribute those variations, particularly the increase at lower filling factor, to unproperly filtered parasitic fluctuations due to mechanical vibrations~\cite{Iftikhar2016}.
-Additional analysis (\textit{e.g.} heat Coulomb blockade effects~\cite{Sivre2018}), described in~\cite{SM}, yields a reasonable uncertainty on the extracted $T_0$ of about $\pm3~$mK.
+For CD1, $T_0\approx12~$mK (for a fridge base temperature of $8.7~$mK), with the notable exception of $\nu=1/3$, where $T_0\approx42~$mK.
+For CD2, $T_0\approx 15~$mK, except at $\nu=1$, where $T_0\approx20~$mK.
+We attribute those variations, particularly the increase at lower $\nu$, to mechanical vibrations~\cite{Iftikhar2016}.
+Additional analysis (\textit{e.g.} heat Coulomb blockade effects~\cite{Sivre2018}), described in~\cite{SM}, yields a reasonable uncertainty on the extracted $T_0$ of about $\pm3~$mK, translating into a typical uncertainty on $N$ of about $\pm0.1$.